agieocean/noisy/README.md

     + The code uses the GNU GPLv3 license because of the inclusion of the Perlin algorithm
     + Note (Pre emptive): You do not have to mention the use of this plugin in any artwork

-> ## Okay now that we got that out of the way!
+## Okay now that we got that out of the way!

-> Welcome to the Noisy tool!
+#### Welcome to the Noisy tool!
 This is a tool to do what I've implemented in a number of other languages (but not quite as friendly), noise rendering.
 There are a lot of different uses for this tool, some common ones include: map generation, cloud generation, starscape generation, and even bumpmap generation

-> Let's go over a few things
+### Let's go over a few things:

 ## Main dialog
 + Scale